 We do not discipline attorneys.
 We assist the public with the preparation of grievances that are then submitted to the correct disciplinary authority.
 That authority is usually the Bar Association or the State Supreme Court.

 We monitor the progress of those grievances, advise the public on how to respond to additional requests for information and track the outcomes of the filings.
-We connect people who have had similar experiences with an attorney and encourage them to pool their stories together to leverage more desirable results for everyone.
+We have licensed legal professionals who can consult with you if your matter requires a hearing.
+Our main goal is to connect people who have had similar experiences with an attorney and encourage them to pool their stories together to leverage more desirable results for everyone.